ahaight17/cpsc4140/README.md

 ***

 ### Mental Models
 Don Norman reasons that irrespective of concept design, users will always have their own unique mental models rooted in personal experiences and worldviews.
-Mental models are based on beliefs, not facts.
+Mental models are based on beliefs, not facts, and **always in flux**.
-- Always **in flux**.
+- **Mixed up mental models**
-- Many usability problems stem from users having mixed-up mental models that **confuse different parts of the system.**
+    - Many usability problems stem from users having mixed-up mental models that **confuse different parts of the system**
+-  **Mental model inertia**
+    - People tend to stick the familiar.
+New interaction styles can be difficult to adapt to and should only be implemented when they are **vastly** superior to old systems.
+- **Acting on mental models**
+    - When users erroneously interact with your system, it is often due to a discrepency in their mental model with the actual implementation.
+A designer has two options in this case:
+        - Make the system conform to the user's mental model
+        - Change the users mental model by designing a better UI

+***